slothdev/UCI_HAR_Analysis/README.md

 > Summarising the data to obtain the tidy data set

-6. To get the averages for each of the required feature variable measurements per subject and activity, the merged data set is first grouped by Subject and Activity.
-Then `summarise_each()` from `dplyr` is used to conveniently obtain the mean of each grouping of Subject-Activity-Variable (but excluding the Subject and Activity columns 1 and 2).
+6. To get the averages for each of the required feature variable measurements per subject and activity, the merged data set is first grouped by *Subject* and *Activity*.
+Then `summarise_each()` from `dplyr` is used to conveniently obtain the mean of each grouping of Subject-Activity-Variable (excluding *Subject* and *Activity* columns 1 and 2).
 We apply a `mutate()` to replace activity labels with descriptive activity names from "activity_labels.txt". `dplyr` allows us to do this handily using pipelines:
 ```
 final <- data.table(merged) %>%
     group_by(SUBJECT, ACTIVITY) %>%